 What are the key objectives of the MUDRA Yojana?

 The inception of MUDRA Yojana was done keeping in mind several objectives to be fulfilled during the implementation of this yojana.
 The most prominent of these are:

 - For laying down policy guidelines for financing small/ micro enterprises

-- For getting all the Microfinance Institutions and related entities registered and then regulating the same
+- Getting all the Microfinance Institutions and related entities registered and then regulating the same

 - For helping the small businesses develop and grow further

-- For assisting lower income groups in building and expanding their business
+- Assisting lower income groups in building and expanding their business

 - To assist in creating easy access to finance for unbanked and help in lowering their cost of finance

 - To provide SC/ST lending preference